 By submitting this form, you consent to receive emails from A Sweet Thyme

-- Pecans - These are called pecan brownies, but if you don't like pecans, then try walnuts or hazelnuts as an alternative.
+- Nuts - These are called pecan brownies, but if you don't like pecans, then try walnuts or hazelnuts as an alternative.
 You can also use a combination of nuts if you wish.

 - Gluten-free - You can easily make these brownies gluten-free.
 Just substitute your preferred all-purpose gluten-free flour.